 Corrected entry: When Eddie Black tells off Durant, Durant and his men pull out guns and begin killing Eddie's crew.
 With the exception of Skip, who had a machine gun concealed in his fake leg, Durant and the rest of his men shouldn't have had any weapons, since they were thoroughly searched before meeting with Eddie.

-New this month Correction: Only one of Durant's henchmen pulls a gun, which is shown to have been concealed in the wooden-leg of the one-legged henchman "Skip".
+Correction: Only one of Durant's henchmen pulls a gun, which is shown to have been concealed in the wooden-leg of the one-legged henchman "Skip".
 Durant and his other henchmen acquire their guns off Eddie Black's gunned-down goons that are killed in the initial wave of gunfire.

 Corrected entry: When Peyton is running from Durant, who is on the helicopter, look closely as Peyton throws himself on the floor.
 His left coat sleeve goes up revealing a perfect and skin bound arm despite the fact that it should be burned.

 Correction: When Peyton is in the hospital, the doctor explains to her staff that he has burns covering thirty percent of his body and that the hands and face received the most damage.
 It's possible that other parts of his body may have received little to no damage.

 Corrected entry: Whenever Peyton looses his nerve, we see a montage of images racing through his mind.
 The first time this happens, we see him screaming with his face bound in bandages.
 However, at this point, he has just woken up after being found, so he should not know he is burnt and wrapped up.